luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 And to be developed quickly.

-### Design Strategy

-> Once we answered the burning questions, we commenced design right away.
+### Once we answered the burning questions, we commenced design right away.

 We needed a tight collaboration with the visual design team, development team, Q&A, and visual design.